-When the plant blooms, it does so during the months of spring, summer, and sometimes during fall when the conditions are met.
+When the plant blooms, it does so during spring, summer, and sometimes fall when the conditions are met.

-The Calathea blossoms are very long-lasting, lasting two to three months.
+Also, Calathea blossoms last for two to three months.

 The most important thing to remember about Calathea flowers is to keep water away from them when you spritz the leaves to produce humidity.

 Let’s look at the general overview of the Calathea flower.

 |Structure||Asymmetric Structure with 3 sepals and 3 petals.|

 |Lifespan||About 2-3 months|

 You must be fortunate to be able to see Calathea’s flower.
 Once they sprout, you don’t need to do anything extra to keep them intact.

 Calathea bracts are usually more appealing than blooms.
 Calathea flower bracts come in various shapes, ranging from Listening Beehive to Rattlesnake Tail.

 Bees and other insects are the primary pollinators of Calathea blooms.
 Hummingbirds consume the Calathea fruit and scatter the seeds across the forest.